kingopara/PasswordGenerator./README.md

 # PasswordGenerator.

 ## Purpose
-This generates random passwords to for secure access to sensitive data.
+This generates random passwords for secure access to sensitive data.

 ## Built With
 * HTML